amantrac/ClarityNLP/README.md

 Accuracy on ['headline', 'short_description', 'authors'] is 0.8438734599514208
 ```

-Using the current code base, you can also directly runing the command:
+Using the current code base, you can also directly run the command:
 ```
 python bow-keras.py --logistic_baseline
 ```